 You’ll stay well hydrated.

-Take the time of enjoy your alcoholic beverage.
+Take the time to enjoy your alcoholic beverage.

 Pick these lower calorie alcohol alternatives: